ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 [done] Switching scope to do-test grid
 ```

-And some Kontena Vagrant nodes in our local environment tool:
+And some Kontena Vagrant nodes in our local environment too:

 ```
 kontena vagrant node create